MindFlavor/prometheus_wireguard_exporter/README.md

 Start the binary with `-h` to get the complete syntax.
 The parameters are below.

-** Important ** : since 3.6.0, every parameter requires a value.
+❗**Important** ❗: since 3.6.0, every parameter requires a value.
 In other words, even the `-v` (verbose) parameter requires `true` or `false` after it.
 Passing a parameter without value (for example `-v`) is the same of not passing the parameter at all: the default value will be used instead (in the case of the verbose option, it means `false`).

 For example, if you want to enable the verbose mode and enable the *prepend sudo* option you would use the following command line: